Questioning the philosophy behind her own work and Contemporary Art Practice with strong links to Abstract Expressionism

 The response in general to the sculptures I put forward for critical analyses (each piece contained wheel thrown ceramics) seemed to prove Perry’s theory correct.
 I noticed that the main thrust of critical banter focused on other materials and the sensation they together evoked as a statement in form.
 Individual items were seen as part of the whole and total sum.
 The Perilous Inquiry 2016 (Fig. 4.) did not receive quite the same attention as Rooftop which was referred to throughout the discussion as the central piece.
 Elements in this sculpture include a wheel thrown ceramic urn, a readymade timber pedestal and a taxidermy-like rat.
 The lighting was another crucial element as it was used to throw the two rat like shadows on either side of the corner wall, adding to the visual rhythm which is enhanced by the repeated shapes.
 The eye is seduced into making its way up the pedestal to the tip of the tail, and down around to the right where it proceeds to bounce across the shadows before wandering back up the pedestal again to the tip of the tail, and down around to the right in a continuous cycle – caught in a visual rhythm.
 Did I forget to mention the ceramics?
 Did the eye stop and linger long enough to take in its shapeliness, the intricate carving, the beautifully balanced lid, its vibrancy of colour and evidence of a dexterous hand, the labour of time?
 The ceramic urn is not the piece of art here – it is but one element within a playful configuration.
 There is no distinction between it and its support, no distinction between it and its own shadow.

-Wheel thrown stoneware ceramics, pre used timber pedestal, taxidermy-like rat
+Wheel thrown stoneware ceramics, pre used timber pedestal, imitation rat

 A Personal Perspective